 CAUSES OF KNEE PAIN

-Acute knee pain begins after an identifiable cause or is of recent onset.
+Acute knee pain may begin after an identifiable cause or may be of recent or sudden onset.
 The most common acute knee injury types are:

 - Fracture (bones)

 - Sprains/dislocations (ligaments)

 Acute knee pain is most commonly treated nonoperatively with rest, ice, elevation, and anti-inflammatory medications.

 Pain which does not resolve is considered chronic pain.
 While there are multiple possible causes of chronic pain, osteoarthritis (the wear and tear of cartilage) is the most common cause.